vhf/parareq/README.md

 ### Architecture

 1. BlockingQueue is a queue containing a constant amount of URLs streamed to it.
 Whenever we'd like to get a new URL to work on, we can simply pop it, and the queue will refill.
-2. We spawn thousands of workers in a poolboy pool.
+2. Thousands of connections are started in hackney pool.
-3. Thousands of connections are started in hackney pool.
+3. We spawn thousands of workers in a worker_pool pool.
+Each worker does a few http requests and goes back to the pool.
+Whenever a worker dies, it gets respawned.
 4. ResultListener starts, whenever a httpoison request completes or times out, it will send ResultListener what to write and ResultListener will decide where to write it.

 ### Scripts